 Karelia – A Lesson In Humanity

 This is a little true story based in modern history that shows what happens when things are not well thought out, or fully understood.
-I enjoy writing such stories, and the older I get the easier they get.
+I enjoy writing such stories, and the older I get the easier they come.
 I seem to have so many of them running around in my head… This one was stirred by the political nonsense currently surrounding our own proposed Keystone XL pipeline from western Canada to the Gulf of Mexico.

 +++